BobKoto/bob-site/_posts/2023-03-19-3rdLearning.md

 ## And now we used Visual Studio to edit this...

+## Actually that was Visual Studio Code
+now we're in Visual Studio

 Testing local git changes - so we can work locally

 Here we are in a branch that we want to use so we no longer commit directly to Main. (ok this works)